How to Choose an Egg Donor: What to Look For, What to Ignore, and What to Expect

 This is a meaningful choice, and it is worth thinking through carefully before you select a donor.

 With a nonidentified donor, identifying information is not exchanged.
-With an open ID donor, the donor has agreed that the donor-conceived person may access identifying information once they reach adulthood.
+With an open ID donor, the donor has agreed that the donor-conceived person may access identifying information once they turn 18.

 Donor Nexus offers both options.
-An increasing number of child development and donor conception experts recommend choosing an open ID donor where possible, given how accessible genetic testing has become.
 This is ultimately your decision — but it is one worth making deliberately, not by default.

 Fresh vs. frozen cycle